justinux75/BlindTeX/README.txt

 DESCRIPTION:
 This is a software which allows to convert LaTeX formulas to a natural language format.
 The main goal of it is to allow visual impaired people to access to mathematical content in documents writen in LaTeX format, with the help of a screen reader.

-The program has two modes of use: the first one is by converting the LaTeX document to an xhtml format (with the help of an external software, LaTeXML program) with the mathematical equations translated with the BlindTeX engine.
+The program has two modes of use: the first one is by graphic usser interface (GUI) and the other is by the command line.
+For any of these two modes we can:
+1.  convert a full  LaTeX document to an xhtml format (with the help of an external software, LaTeXML program) with the mathematical equations translated with the BlindTeX engine.
 In this way, users can use their web browser to navigate through the document and read the equations in text mode (we  suggest that this navigation can be performed with ‘word navigation mode’ in the screen reader so that  each mathematical symbol can be read  on a single ‘key hit’).

-The secon mode of use  is by transformin LaTeX equations individually.
-This mode  does not need of any external program.
+2.  transform LaTeX equations individually.
+For this,   there is no need of any external program.

 IMPORTANT REMARK:
 We re-write the blindtex project (http://www.github.com/blindtex/blindtex/) adding new features and leaving others, so that it be easier work with files.
 This changes have been done in a different repository due to the code in this one, is not so clean and stable as it is that in the original repository.
 So, for those who are interested in colaborate or to have a more professional code we suggest to go to that repositoy.